 Since early March, the year over year increase has jumped to 85%.
 We’re now seeing an average of 5K Wistia accounts created each week.

 When signing up for Wistia’s services, most small business leaders have noted a need to store and share videos since the pandemic began.
 These customers tend to be starting their video marketing program from scratch, recognizing that every business moving forward will have some aspect of digital engagement.
 Everyone is jumping on the video bandwagon!

 We’re so glad you asked!
 Producing video content from home presents some unique challenges, but we promise it’s possible.
 Here are a few examples of videos we’ve produced remotely.

 - Webinars, like the inspiration for this post!

-- Sales videos, like Soapbox videos, have been a key tool for remote sales outreach
+- Sales videos, like self-recorded videos, have been a key tool for remote sales outreach

 - Social media videos like Instagram takeovers were among the social media videos we tested in 2020

 - Product videos like this snazzy shoot we put together for our new podcasting product incorporated screen grabs and animation to lighten the lift on live shoots